Billy Minardi Classic

-The Billy Minardi Classic is an annual college basketball event hosted by the University of Louisville.
-The event is named after Billy Minardi, Louisville Head Coach Rick Pitino's brother-in-law.
+The Billy Minardi Classic is an annual college basketball event, founded in 2002, hosted by the University of Louisville.
+The event is named after Billy Minardi, former Louisville head coach Rick Pitino's brother-in-law.
 Minardi was killed in the terrorist attacks of September 11, 2001.
 The event has featured December doubleheader and single games at Freedom Hall and the KFC Yum!
 Center.

-History

-The Classic was founded in 2002 and named after Billy Minardi, Rick Pitino's deceased brother-in-law.
-The Classic features at least one game with Louisville each season.
-Typically the event features a doubleheader, but has also been a single-game event.
-Originally the game was played at Freedom Hall until Louisville moved its home games to the KFC Yum!
-Center.
-In 2015 the event featured a two-day, four-team tournament.